20% OFF of Helium 10

 You may have even seen videos where YouTubers purchase a mystery box of Amazon returned items for just a few bucks, to see what perfectly working and good condition products they can find.

 Some people even do this as a business to sell items and make money.
-So, it’s clear that lower value, non-fraud-related items are often not checked by Amazon and could be just sitting in the warehouse to either be purchased again or sold in bulk lots to get rid of them.
+So, it’s clear that lower-value, non-fraud-related items are often not checked by Amazon and could be just sitting in the warehouse to either be purchased again or sold in bulk lots to get rid of them.

 For instance, some Amazon buyers will purchase a product, use it, and then request a return and refund, saying that it is no longer needed or is broken or wrong in some way.